-Whatever your feelings about learning grammar, it is essential to have a good grasp of it when learning a new language.
-There tends to be two approaches to grammar: one that claims that grammar is the most important aspect of learning a language and one that says it is more of an obstacle.
+However you may feel about grammar, it’s essential to have a good grasp of it when learning a new language.
+There tend to be two approaches to grammar: claiming that it’s the most important aspect of a language, or seeing it as more of an obstacle.

-A similar number of people believe that focusing on grammar detracts from learning a language.
+Others believe that focusing on grammar detracts from learning a language.
 They consider grammar to be an obstacle that moves the focus from where it should be.
-Since you learned English without this kind of grammatical instruction, they posture that you can get as much grammatical information as you need from inference (through reasoning).
-This perspective encourages learners to get as much exposure to the language as possible.
-This approach is almost entirely inductive (based on observations).
+Everybody learns their native language without knowing grammar rules.
+So in language learning, there should be a greater focus on inference (reasoning).
+This encourages learners to get as much exposure to the language as possible.
+Therefore the second approach is almost entirely inductive (based on observations).

 The whole system and structure of a language or of languages in general, usually taken as consisting of syntax and morphology (including inflections) and sometimes also phonology and semantics.

 The definition is rather cold and misses a couple of the finer points.
 At its core, language is about communication.
-While the definition may be dry, it does reference this aspect by bringing up semantics and phonology.
-For example, if you intentionally use a double negative, you are making a very strong point, using grammar to emphasize your point.
+It does reference this aspect by bringing up semantics and phonology.
+For example, you can use grammar to highlight your point.
+Intentional use of double negatives often means emphasis.
 This would not be possible if you did not understand the basic rules of grammar.

 Language Is a Code

-One of my favorite pastimes is learning a language, and by that I mean anything that is considered a language – including programming.
+One of my favorite pastimes is learning a language.
+But there are many things you can consider a language – including programming.
 German was my second language, HTML was my third.
 As I was learning HTML I realized that the difference between learning a spoken language versus a computer language is a very fine line.
 Essentially, they are both a type of code.

-Spoken language has a lot more rules, but you don’t break a person when you mess up the grammar (you can kill your program that way though, and it won’t work until you fix it).
+Spoken language has a lot more rules, but mistakes have less severe consequences.
+While a coding error can break your program, messing up grammar is not disastrous.
 As long as you are able to communicate in a way that allows someone else to understand you, you have successfully broken at least some of the code.

 As any programmer can tell you, it’s all about patterns.
-I have taught myself a lot of different computer languages, and, really, once you understand how one works, it’s a lot easier to determine the patterns in other languages.
-Spoken language is really similar.
+I have taught myself a lot of different computer languages.
+I realized that once you understand how one works, it’s a lot easier to determine the patterns in others.
+Spoken language is quite similar.

 Cracking the Grammar Code

-The best way to understand and use grammar is through a combination of the two methods – analysis and inference.
-The best way to understand this is by thinking about patterns in puzzles.
-Consider the following puzzle.
+The best way to understand and use grammar is through a combination of analysis and inference.
+I can demonstrate this by showing you numbers in a particular pattern.
+Consider the following puzzle:

 There is a pattern to each consecutive number, although the pattern may not be obvious at first.

-As soon as you start looking at it, your mind is likely already running different scenarios trying to predict the next number.
-You are both analyzing it and inferring from your previous experiences with number puzzles.
+As soon as you start looking at it, your mind is likely already running different scenarios.
+You’re probably trying to predict the next number.
+You’re analyzing it based on your previous experiences with number puzzles.

 You cannot consider numbers on their own.
 You have to look at them as a whole.
 In case you have not figured it out, the numbers are totals of the previous three numbers – 1 + 2 + 3 = 6; 2 + 3 + 6 = 11, and so on.
-It goes beyond just the numbers and requires you to think about the relationship between each of the numbers posted.
+As you can see, it goes beyond the numbers.
+It requires you to think about the relationship between them.

 Word Soup Technique

-To learn a language, you have to hear more than just the words.
-You have to be able to interpret how they are used and how that interpretation relies a good deal on the grammar of the language.
-Reading goes a long way to helping people understand a language’s grammatical structure without forcing a lot of grammatical focus.
-Every part of what you read contains grammar, so you are getting what you need just through the activity.
+To learn a language, you have to hear more than just words.
+You need to understand how people use it, and how that relies on grammar.
+Reading is an excellent technique for understanding a language’s grammatical structure.
+Everything you read contains grammar, so you’re getting what you need just through the activity.

-Yes, there are a lot of words on the page, but by taking your time to work through them, you will learn both the words and the grammar you need.
+Yes, there may be a lot of words on the page.
+But, by taking the time to work through them, you will learn both the words and the grammar you need.